j2store/userguide/troubleshooting_paypal_related_issues.md

 If your currency is not supported, Paypal will automatically assume the currency as USD.

-A workaround to this problem is : Allow customers to shop in your currency and convert it to USD when they are redirected to paypal for payment.
+A workaround to this problem : Allow customers to shop in your currency and convert it to USD when they are redirected to paypal for payment.

 Here is a step by step guide to set up auto conversion of your currency to USD.